-It’s kind of a direct consequence of being at Essex for so long, where you have around 150 nationalities you end up wanting to travel a lot more.
-During my undergraduate studies I had a German flatmate and as a result I ended up travelling to Berlin quite a lot and actually I really like travel.
-I really wanted to go to southern Africa, this has been a long term aim and when the opportunity to do a PhD in Zimbabwean history came up I thought “well, I have the opportunity now and through my scholarship I can do it”.
-With a usual history PhD some people will do British history and some will do European when it’s much less travel.
+You end up wanting to travel a lot more.
+It’s kind of a direct consequence of being at Essex for so long, where you have around 150 nationalities.
+During my undergraduate studies I had a German flatmate and as a result I ended up travelling to Berlin quite a lot and I realised that I actually like travelling.
+I also really wanted to go to southern Africa.
+This has been a long term aim of mine and when the opportunity to do a PhD in Zimbabwean history came up I thought “Well, I have the opportunity now and through my scholarship I can do it”.
+Some people will do British history and some will do European and it’s much less travel.
 I decided to completely break convention and do non-European history.

 I think the best thing is that it’s a very global history department.
-You get history from Asia, Africa and Latin America, you don’t just get British and European history.
-Especially as the country seems to be wanting to close itself off, the department is actually looking beyond our own borders.
+You get to study history from Asia, Africa and Latin America – you don’t just get British and European history.
+Especially at a time when the country seems to be wanting to close itself off with Brexit, the department is actually looking beyond our own borders.
 Getting that global perspective is important as globalisation is a massive thing that historians need to address and Essex History department are brilliant at doing that.